 The name Giethoorn originates from gietehorens [goat horns], due to the hundreds of goat horns that the first inhabitants discovered after a 10th century flood.

 How to Get There

 Getting to the village is easy, either driving straight from Amsterdam, or taking a train to the closest city, Zolle, and renting a car from there.
 The best way to explore it, of course, is by a canal cruise, but it’s best to reserve one in advance as the popularity of the place has soared in recent years.
 There’s a wide-selection of waterside restaurants in which to grab a bite to eat, or charming little inns in which to spend the night.
-Tickets to Europe are cheaper than ever right now, and the budget airline WOW air is having a flash sale for $69, so now is the best time to go!

 To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!